- Travel and Places»

 I bought my Bugout Bag by Sandpiper of California years ago when I was in the US Army.
 It was the first thing I bought after Basic Combat Training.
 The first time I used it, I was sure it would outlast and outperform any rucksack the military would issue me.

-I didn't know it was a bug out bag or even what a bug out bag was.
+Back then, I didn't know it was a bug out bag.
+I didn't even know what a bug out bag was.
 Simply put a bug out bag is a bag filled with things a person would need during an emergency situation such as a natural disaster.
 Unlike a survival bag, it's main purpose is to keep the few things a person needs to stay alive for the few days until he/she finds help.

 You might have plenty of luggage already.
 You might have your favorite piece that you always use.
 Then you're fine.
 But do you have a bug out bag?
 Do you know what to grab when disaster strikes?
 I'm ashamed to say that I'm not as prepared I'd like to be.
 Living in Japan shows how important this is.